Winter outdoor gear we’ve added for our Yellowstone visit

 Next it was time to look at our underwear.
 Figuratively of course.
 We both have existing lightweight tops and bottoms, but they have some age – like two decades.
 Fearing they had lost some effectiveness over the years, and wishing for something heavier, we asked our REI associate for an education in base layer basics.

 Though more expensive, we opted for Merino wool because it warms like no other, wicks moisture like a garden hose and – most importantly for this trip – can be worn multiple days without stinking.
 I am not a fan of tradition wool garments.
 They itch like crazy.
 But the salesman convinced me that Merino wool was a much finer fiber than traditional wools and would provide years of itch-free wear.
 The price tag was a bit staggering, but when I figured the cost versus lifetime, it worked out to about the price of a movie ticket each year.
-The store did not have any Merino wool base layers on sale, so I shopped the REI Garage when I got home and found what we needed at a deeply discounted price.
-The tops and bottoms don’t match, but who will know?
-We opted for the Smartwool brand.
+We each got a lightweight shirt, opting for the Smartwool brand.
+Note: Since our Yellowstone trip, we find ourselves wearing our Smartwool shirts often.
+It does all we were told, plus it does not wrinkle in the suitcase and it looks stylish.
+There are times when we peel off all the top layers and end up wearing just our Smartwool baselayer.
+We’re happy to walk into any shop or restaurant wearing just that and know we’ll look just fine.
+Getting more Smartwool is high on our holiday wish list.

 Cold weather accessories round out our winter gear